PADL/IORingSwift/README.md

 IORingSwift
 ===========

-This is a lightweight Swift wrapper for `io_uring` designed for use cases where performance is more important than portability.
+`IORingSwift` is a lightweight Swift wrapper for `io_uring` designed for use cases where performance is more important than portability.
+It is not intended to be a replacement for `libdispatch` or `SwiftNIO`; indeed, it presently requires the former, and it is somewhat less abstracted than the latter.

-It is not a replacement for `libdispatch` or `SwiftNIO`; indeed, it uses the former to wake on completion (although it is also possible to implement this using a dedicated notification thread).
+It was originally designed to support [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) in an embedded application, as the Linux SPI user space driver is synchronous, however it is equally adept at sockets.
+A discussion which led to its development can be found [here](https://forums.swift.org/t/blocking-i-o-and-concurrency/67276).

 The package consists of two libraries: